dora-rs/dora/examples/c++-ros2-dataflow/README.md

 ros2 run turtlesim turtlesim_node
 ```

-From terminal 2 from dora folder
+From terminal 2 from dora folder.
+Note the source command here is necessary as this allow ROS2 message types to be found and compile dynamically.
 ```
+source /opt/ros/galactic/setup.bash
 cargo run --example cxx-ros2-dataflow --features ros2-examples
 ```
 And you will see the turtle move a few steps.